derecklhw/vue3-awesome-cv-template/README.md

 ## Visitor Counter API

-This repository is a submodule of [k3ii/mscc-cloud-resume-challenge](https://github.com/k3ii/mscc-cloud-resume-challenge), which required the implemention of a visitor counter API using AWS services such as API Gateway, Lamdba and DynamoDB.
+This repository is a submodule of [k3ii/mscc-cloud-resume-challenge](https://github.com/k3ii/mscc-cloud-resume-challenge), which required the implementation of a visitor counter API using AWS services such as API Gateway, Lamdba and DynamoDB.

 You can implement your own visitor counter API to extend the *AWESOMENESS* of your resume and add the endpoint in `.env` file.